jma49/jma49/README.md

 <!-- Your title -->

-## Hi, I'm Jincheng Ma, a Fullstack Developer and a Data Analyst📚.
+## Hi, I'm Jincheng Ma, a Fullstack Developer📚.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/